Residents worry if bankruptcy will better Detroit

 DECLINING PROPERTY VALUES

-In the heyday of its industrial power, Detroit used to boast of having one of the highest owner-occupied housing rates in the country thanks to the then-booming auto industry that offered well-paying jobs and a gateway to the middle class.
+In the heyday of its industrial power, Detroit used to boast of having one of the highest owner-occupied housing rates America thanks to the then-booming auto industry that offered well-paying jobs and a gateway to the middle class.
 In the 1950s, 1.8 million people lived here.
 Now, the population struggles to stay about 700,000.
 With neighborhoods in neglect, property values have plummeted.

 One pocket of promise is in the Woodbridge neighborhood between the city's rebounding Midtown and downtown areas.
 The homes on Woodbridge's tree-lined Avery Street are mostly occupied and well-kept — something that attracted Daniel Mercer to a structurally sound but cosmetically needy two-story Victorian built in 1900.